-- Existing Zoning District: PDI Planned Development Industrial. - Proposed Zoning District: PDC Planned Development Commercial and PDR-NCM - Planned Development Residential - North Costa Mesa.

-• North Costa Mesa Specific Plan Amendment

-- Existing: The existing Specific plan establishes the maximum development on the site for industrial park uses. - Proposed: New applicable development standards, site-specific base density (62 units/acre), intensity standards, and other necessary changes to the NCMSP. - Master Plan Required for development in Planned Development zones.
-Establishes architecture and site design for proposed development.

-- Vesting Tentative Parcel Map Proposed to subdivide the project site into three new parcels to facilitate phasing of development. - Density Bonus Agreement Request to provide 869 base units with a minimum of 10% affordable income (105 units proposed) for a 20% density bonus.
+- General Plan Amendment - Existing Land Use Designation: Industrial Park - Proposed Land Use Designation: Urban Center Commercial and High Density Residential with base residential density of 62 dwelling units to the acre (884 units). - Zone Change - Existing Zoning District: PDI Planned Development Industrial. - Proposed Zoning District: PDC Planned Development Commercial and PDR-NCM - Planned Development Residential - North Costa Mesa. - North Costa Mesa Specific Plan Amendment - Existing: The existing Specific plan establishes the maximum development on the site for industrial park uses. - Proposed: New applicable development standards, site-specific base density (62 units/acre), intensity standards, and other necessary changes to the NCMSP. - Master Plan Required for development in Planned Development zones.
+Establishes architecture and site design for proposed development. - Vesting Tentative Parcel Map Proposed to subdivide the project site into three new parcels to facilitate phasing of development. - Density Bonus Agreement Request to provide 884 base units with 11.8% affordable income (105 units proposed) for a 20% density bonus.
 The request includes waivers to deviate from the parking development standards and a request to utilize density bonus parking ratios. - Development Agreement Requested by the developer to extend vested term of development to 20 years with two five-year extensions in exchange for community benefits to be negotiated with the City. - Environmental Impact Report required to assess and disclose the potential significant environmental effects of the proposed project, as mandated by the California Environmental Quality Act ("CEQA").